-This annual sustainability report covers the company's policies, practices, initiatives, performances, and goals in relation to material Environmental, Social and Governance ("ESG") factors for the financial year ended 31 December 2023 ("FY2023" or the "Reporting Period").
+This annual sustainability report covers the company's policies, practices, initiatives, performances, and goals in relation to material Environmental, Social and Governance ("ESG") factors for the financial year ended 31 December 2022 ("FY2022" or the "Reporting Period").
+Taking guidance from the operational control1 as defined by the Greenhouse Gas ("GHG") Protocol Corporate Standard, the environmental performance of our stores (Isetan Scotts, Isetan Tampines, Isetan Serangoon Central, Isetan Katong), Isetan Wisma Atria, and our Headquarters, have been covered in this report2.
+There is no restatement of information from our sustainability report published in 2021.

-In setting the organisational boundaries for greenhouse gas ("GHG") accounting and reporting in this report, Isetan chose the operational control approach for consolidating GHG emissions, in accordance with the GHG Protocol Corporate Standard.
-This report covers the GHG emissions of our three stores (Isetan Scotts, Isetan Tampines, and Isetan Serangoon Central), as well as our investment properties in Singapore.
-To ensure consistency in our reporting boundary, our environmental performance is reported for the same facilities.